Mary Karr

+Early life and education

+Karr was born in Groves, Texas, on January 16, 1955, and lived there until moving to Los Angeles in 1972.
+Her parents, Charlie Marie Moore and Pete Karr, were alcoholics, and she often abused drugs growing up.
+Karr attended Macalester College in St. Paul, Minnesota, for two years and met poet Etheridge Knight, one of her mentors, there.
+After a respite from school to participate in the anti-apartheid movement, Karr attended Goddard College and graduated with a terminal degree in fine arts.

 Career

 Memoirs

-Karr's memoir The Liars' Club, published in 1995, was a New York Times bestseller for over a year, and was named one of the year's best books.
+Karr's memoir The Liars' Club, published in 1995, was a New York Times bestseller for more than a year and named one of the year's best books.
 It explores her deeply troubled childhood, most of which was spent in a gritty industrial section of Southeast Texas in the 1960s.
-Karr was encouraged to write her personal history by her friend Tobias Wolff, but has said she only took up the project when her marriage fell apart.
+Karr's friend Tobias Wolff encouraged her to write her personal history, but she has said she took up the project only when her marriage fell apart.
 She followed the book with a second memoir, Cherry (2000), about her late adolescence and early womanhood.

-A third memoir, Lit: A Memoir, which she says details "my journey from blackbelt sinner and lifelong agnostic to unlikely Catholic," came out in November 2009.
+Karr's third memoir, Lit: A Memoir, which she says details "my journey from blackbelt sinner and lifelong agnostic to unlikely Catholic", came out in 2009.
 The memoir describes Karr's time as an alcoholic and the salvation she found in her conversion to Catholicism.
-She describes herself as a cafeteria Catholic.
+She calls herself a cafeteria Catholic.

 Poetry

 Karr won a 1989 Whiting Award for her poetry.
 She was a Guggenheim Fellow in poetry in 2005 and has won Pushcart prizes for both her poetry and essays.
 Karr has published five volumes of poetry: Abacus (Wesleyan University Press, CT, 1987, in its New Poets series), The Devil's Tour (New Directions NY, 1993, an original TPB), Viper Rum (New Directions NY, 1998, an original TPB), Sinners Welcome (HarperCollins, NY, 2006), and Tropic of Squalor (HarperCollins, NY, 2018).
 Her poems have appeared in major literary magazines such as Poetry, The New Yorker, and The Atlantic Monthly.

 Karr's Pushcart Award-winning essay, "Against Decoration", was originally published in the quarterly review Parnassus (1991) and later reprinted in Viper Rum.
-In "Against Decoration", Karr took a stand in favor of content over poetic style.
-She argued emotions need to be directly expressed and clarity should be a watch-word: characters are too obscure, the presented physical world is often "foggy" (that is imprecise), references are "showy" (both non-germane and overused), metaphors overshadow expected meaning, and techniques of language (polysyllables, archaic words, intricate syntax, "yards of adjectives") only "slow a reader's understanding".
+In "Against Decoration", Karr takes a stand in favor of content over style.
+She argues that emotions must be directly expressed and that clarity should be a watchword: characters are too obscure, the presented physical world is often "foggy" (imprecise), references are "showy" (both non-germane and overused), metaphors overshadow expected meaning, and techniques of language (polysyllables, archaic words, intricate syntax, "yards of adjectives") only "slow a reader's understanding".

 Another essay, "Facing Altars: Poetry and Prayer", was originally published in Poetry (2005).
-Karr tells of moving from agnostic alcoholic to baptized Catholic of the decidedly "cafeteria" kind, yet one who prays twice daily with loud fervor from her "foxhole".
-In this essay, Karr argues that poetry and prayer arise from the same sources within us.
+In it, Karr writes about moving from agnostic alcoholic to baptized Catholic of the decidedly "cafeteria" kind, yet one who prays twice daily with loud fervor from her "foxhole".
+She argues that poetry and prayer arise from the same sources within us.